Tag Archives | philosophy

 Columnist Charley Reese, R.I.P.

 One of the nation’s best newspaper columnists passed away last week.
 Charley Reese was a beacon of light at the Orlando Sentinel from 1971 to 2001.
 He continued to write columns which were syndicated nationally through 2008, and his pieces provided readers with superb insights into the nature of the government and politics.
-I never […]
+I […]

 Continue Reading